-Development of broad knowledge framework for grid, Technical guide(s) with latest developments in RE grid integration technologies, including solutions for storage, smart grids and mini-grids - Reports' recommendations cited in RE integration debate - Member countries use IRENA information to plan grids and storage 2014-2015 - Technical guide(s) with latest developments in RE grid integration technologies IN PROGRESS, ON SCHEDULE Smart grids technology report has been released in June.
-A number of invitations to present findings at international conferences (e.g. China, Germany, USA) storage and management of Analysis and recommendations on economic and technical feasibility of options of grid and storage technologies for integration of renewables - Increased awareness among project developers and other stakeholders on RE grid integration technologies - Better understanding of market opportunities Q4 2015 Analysis and recommendations on economic and technical feasibility of options of grid and storage technologies IN PROGRESS, ON SCHEDULE Comprehensive overview and assessment of current planning methodologies for RE integration into energy systems methodologies and practices for RE integration into energy - Report's recommendations cited in RE debate - Better understanding of energy supply and demand feedbacks results in more efficient and effective RE policies Q4 2014 Report on effective planning methodologies and practices for RE integration IN PROGRESS, DELAYED TO Q1 2015.
-Renewable Analyse the costs of RE integration into energy systems Comprehensive policy-relevant knowledge framework on RE systems integration cost Recommendations utilised by decision makers and cited in RE integration debate Q4 2015 Comprehensive policy-relevant knowledge framework on RE systems integration cost IN PROGRESS, ON SCHEDULE Planning With Renewables energy mainstreamed in energy planning, with a focus on the power sector s on Two regional workshops on best practices in system planning with RE in LAC and Asia - Active engagement of key regional stakeholders - Increased understanding of key planning framework components - Guidelines for its design accepted and deployed Q4 2014 (1 workshop) Q4 2015 (1 workshop) - Two regional workshops IN PROGRESS, ON SCHEDULE The first Workshop in Asia was held in China in June 2014.
-Inform the development of long-term global and regional energy outlook through engagement with energy modelling stakeholders Cooperation with entities developing modelling scenarios - Insights translated into policy-relevant information for Members - Better understanding of the planning uncertainties and how to deal with these in RE policy strategy development Ongoing -Cooperation with modelling entities IN PROGRESS, ONGOING
+Technical guide(s) with latest developments in RE grid integration technologies, including solutions for storage, smart grids and mini-grids Reports' recommendations cited in RE integration debate Member countries use IRENA information to plan grids and storage 2014-2015 - Technical guide(s) with latest developments in RE grid integration technologies IN PROGRESS, ON SCHEDULE Smart grids technology report has been released in June.
+A number of invitations to present findings at international conferences (e.g. China, Germany, USA) storage and management of variability Analysis and recommendations on economic and technical feasibility of options of grid and storage technologies for integration of renewables - Increased awareness among project developers and other stakeholders on RE grid integration technologies - Better understanding of market opportunities Q4 2015 Analysis and recommendations on economic and technical feasibility of options of grid and storage technologies IN PROGRESS, ON SCHEDULE assessment of current planning Report on effective planning methodologies and practices for RE integration into energy systems Report's recommendations cited in RE debate Better understanding of energy supply and demand feedbacks results in more efficient and effective RE policies Q4 2014 Report on effective planning methodologies and practices for RE integration IN PROGRESS, DELAYED TO Q1 2015.
+Renewable Analyse the costs of RE integration into energy systems Comprehensive policy-relevant knowledge framework on RE systems integration cost Recommendations utilised by decision makers and cited in RE integration debate Q4 2015 - Comprehensive policy-relevant knowledge framework on RE systems integration cost IN PROGRESS, ON SCHEDULE Planning With Renewables lanning With energy mainstreamed ir enewables with a focus on the power sector streamed in y planning, a focus on Facilitate regional exchanges on best practices in system planning Two regional workshops on best practices in system planning with RE in LAC and Asia components Q4 2014 (1 workshop) Q4 2015 (1 workshop) - Two regional workshops IN PROGRESS, ON SCHEDULE The first Workshop in Asia was held in China in June 2014.
+Cooperation with entities developing modelling scenarios Insights translated into policy-relevant information for Members Better understanding of the planning uncertainties and how to deal with these in RE policy strategy development 0 0 -Cooperation with modelling entities IN PROGRESS, ONGOING